DCD-Ecosystem/dcd_protocol/docs/01_nodeos/03_plugins/http_client_plugin/index.md

 ## Description

-The `http_client_plugin`  is an internal utility plugin, providing the `producer_plugin` the ability to use securely an external `keosd` instance as its block signer.
+The `http_client_plugin`  is an internal utility plugin, providing the `producer_plugin` the ability to use securely an external `dcdksd` instance as its block signer.
 It can only be used when the `producer_plugin` is configured to produce blocks.

 ## Usage